julianachagas/project-petcare/README.md

 ### What I learned

-- Change the style of the header on scroll:
+- Change the style of the header on scroll

 The header is fixed at the top of the viewport and when the user starts scrolling the style of the header changes.
 To achieve this, a JS function adds the class "scroll" to the header when `scrollY > 0`.
 The `scrollY` value represents the number of pixels that the document is currently scrolled vertically.